 The Marin County Hazardous Materials Response Team is requesting UASI grant funding to become a State Certified Type 1 Team.
 This will allow for them to provide the highest level of response to the North Bay Area.
 The Marin County Hazardous Materials Response Team is a Joint Powers Agreement(JPA), of 12 Jurisdictions within the County.
 The Equipment will provide advanced detection of chemical / biological substances including aerosol vapors and Gases.
 Capabilities include decontamination for known and unknown contaminants.
 The Bay Area Region II will increase its level of WMD response capabilities This will allow for a deployment of multiple teams immediately in the area should a terrorist or WMD event take place.
-Marin County is in close proximity to much of the Bay Area with access points from the Richmond San Rafael or Golden Gate bridges.
-Marin County has a close working relationship with Santa Rosa Fire Department and have had past drills with the County of Sonoma

-Project #N15 - North Bay Incident A6 HQ Incident Management Team

-Marin County Fire Department
+Project #N15 - North Bay Incident A6 HQ Incident Management Team Marin County Fire Department